"...Ocala must have a hospital to care for the sick and injured."

 Beyond the Bricks and Mortar

-Munroe Regional's President and CEO Steve Purves will be the first to tell you that there's a key component to the successful growth of Munroe Regional that goes beyond the building expansions, renovations, and additional services, it's Munroe Regional's people.
+Munroe Regional's Chief Executive Officer Bob Moore, will be the first to tell you that there's a key component to the successful growth of Munroe Regional that goes beyond the building expansions, renovations, and additional services, it's Munroe Regional's people.
 In a collaborative process that involves administrators, board members, trustees, physicians, associates, volunteers, government officials, hospital consultants, architects, and community members these individuals combine talents, professionalism and enthusiasm to ensure Munroe Regional's delivery of first-class healthcare.

 Not only is Munroe Regional one of the largest employers in the area, it also has one of the highest retention rates of any employer in Marion County.
 Currently, Munroe Regional has 41 associates with 30+ years of service, 51 associates with 25-30 years of service, 106 associates with 20-25 years of service, 177 associates with 15-20 years of service, 318 associates with 10 -15 years of service, and 646 associates with 5-10 years of service.